polysoph/poly/docs/context.md

 <aside><p class="offset-one">Or, in this case, something to publish.</p></aside>

 Lets say you were trapped on a desert island.
-It has been weeks, and you're desparately hungry, but you're struggling to <span class="highlight">find something to eat and survive with</span>.
+It has been weeks, and you're desperately hungry, but you're struggling to <span class="highlight">find something to eat and somewhere to live</span>.
 Then, out of nowhere, someone pops out of the woods and approaches you with something in their hands.
 As much as you'd like it to be food, it's actually a chess board.
 Do you sit down and play chess with them?

-Many existing platforms are seen as just that: a minor distraction from the survival aspect of science, writing papers.
+Many existing platforms are seen as just that: a distraction from the survival aspect of science, writing papers.